 At this point, there appears to be no significant danger of asbestos exposure at the old site of the Charleson Naval Shipyard, but air quality studies are continuing.

 If you or a loved one worked at the Charleston Naval Shipyard, you or they may have been exposed to asbestos that led to mesothelioma, asbestosis, or another asbestos-related health problem.
 If you have been diagnosed with mesothelioma and worked at the Charleston Naval Shipyard, please consult with a licensed mesothelioma attorney today.

-Your attorney can go over your employment history and medical files and determine if you have a strong case.
-In many lawsuits, the companies that provided the asbestos-containing materials to the shipyard can be found.
+Your asbestos cancer attorney near you can go over your employment history and medical files and determine if you have a strong case.
+In many mesothelioma compensation lawsuits after death, the companies that provided the asbestos-containing materials to the shipyard can be found.
 If so, you may be able to obtain compensation for your lost earnings, medical bills, and pain and suffering.

 If you reside in the area of the former Charleston Naval Shipyard and have mesothelioma, you also could be entitled to compensation, so speak to a mesothelioma attorney today.